Dental Implants — Fairfax, VA

 Understanding the Cost of Dental Implants

 The cost of your dental implants is hard to determine without examining your mouth first.
 After one of our skilled dentists carefully checks the condition of your dental health, the number of teeth you’re missing, and the strength of your jawbone, they’ll be able to provide a precise recommendation.
-The type of restoration that you need will also impact the total cost of your treatment.
-At Fairfax Dental Group, we are committed to providing quality care that is also affordable, which is why we accept insurance and offer financing options.
+We consider dental implants to be a long-term investment, making them worthwhile even though they tend to cost more than other tooth replacement options.

 The process of replacing your missing teeth with dental implants will involve several steps, each with a separate cost.
 This gives you more time to pay for your new smile because you won’t need to cover the entire amount upfront.
-Although every plan differs, most patients will need to pay for:
+Although every plan differs, costs can increase when additional treatments are necessary to make dental implants viable.
+This includes:

 Does My Dental Insurance Cover Dental Implants?

-Every insurance policy differs, but most plans offer coverage for dental implants after reaching your annual deductible.
+Every insurance policy differs, but most plans offer coverage for treatments related to dental implants (i.e. preparatory treatments or restorations) after reaching your annual deductible.
 A member of our team will work on your behalf to file the necessary claims to maximize your yearly limit.
 We will explain how your benefits are being used and your remaining balance.
 Our dental office accepts several payment options to cover any out-of-pocket expenses, like traditional methods and third-party financing.
 We will help you find the solutions you need to replace your missing teeth without draining your wallet.

 Advanced Dental Implant Procedures